1. Home

 1. Using an AccessAlly opt-in form

-Option 1: (Simple) AccessAlly Form Created in an Offering
+Option 1: AccessAlly Opt- in Form

-To to AccessAlly > Offerings > Choose Desired Offering > Forms Tab > Free Access Forms section.
+Go to AccessAlly > Offerings > Choose Desired Offering > Forms Tab > Free Access Forms section.

 If you have an existing free opt-in form in this section you can make tweaks or changes.
 You can also click “+ADD” to add a new Free Opt-in.